hashicorp/terraform-provider-azurerm/website/docs/r/virtual_machine_restore_point.html.markdown

 The following arguments are supported:

-* `name` - (Required) Specifies the name of the Restore Point.
+* `name` - (Required) Specifies the name of the Virtual Machine Restore Point.
 Changing this forces a new resource to be created.

-* `restore_point_collection_id` - (Required) Specifies the name of the Restore Point Collection the Restore Point will be associated with.
+* `restore_point_collection_id` - (Required) Specifies the name of the Virtual Machine Restore Point Collection the Virtual Machine Restore Point will be associated with.
 Changing this forces a new resource to be created.

-* `crash_consistency_mode_enabled` - (Optional) Is Crash Consistent the Consistency Mode of the Restore Point.
+* `crash_consistency_mode_enabled` - (Optional) Is Crash Consistent the Consistency Mode of the Virtual Machine Restore Point.
 Defaults to `false`.
 Changing this forces a new resource to be created.

-* `excluded_disks` - (Optional) A list of disks that will be excluded from the Restore Point.
+* `excluded_disks` - (Optional) A list of disks that will be excluded from the Virtual Machine Restore Point.
 Changing this forces a new resource to be created.

 ## Attributes Reference

 In addition to the Arguments listed above - the following Attributes are exported:

-* `id` - The ID of the Restore Point.
+* `id` - The ID of the Virtual Machine Restore Point.

 ## Timeouts

 The `timeouts` block allows you to specify [timeouts](https://www.terraform.io/language/resources/syntax#operation-timeouts) for certain actions:

-* `create` - (Defaults to 30 minutes) Used when creating the Restore Point.
+* `create` - (Defaults to 30 minutes) Used when creating the Virtual Machine Restore Point.
-* `update` - (Defaults to 30 minutes) Used when updating the Restore Point.
+* `update` - (Defaults to 30 minutes) Used when updating the Virtual Machine Restore Point.
-* `delete` - (Defaults to 30 minutes) Used when deleting the Restore Point.
+* `delete` - (Defaults to 30 minutes) Used when deleting the Virtual Machine Restore Point.
-* `read` - (Defaults to 5 minutes) Used when retrieving the Restore Point.
+* `read` - (Defaults to 5 minutes) Used when retrieving the Virtual Machine Restore Point.

 ## Import

-Restore Point can be imported using the `resource id`, e.g.
+Virtual Machine Restore Point can be imported using the `resource id`, e.g.

 ```shell
 terraform import azurerm_restore_point.example /subscriptions/00000000-0000-0000-0000-000000000000/resourceGroups/mygroup1/providers/Microsoft.Compute/restorePointCollections/collection1/restorePoints/restorePoint1